Eating disorders are complex mental health conditions that may carry substantial emotional and physical repercussions.

 At Strategic Psychology we have experienced and understanding psychologists who are able to assist you, confidentially, to address any worrisome or disordered eating patterns which you may be concerned about.

-Contact us at Strategic Psychology via phone, email or drop in to our office to arrange for an initial appointment to begin your recovery journey from disordered eating to living a rich and meaningful life.
+Contact us at Strategic Psychology via phone, email or drop into our office to arrange an initial appointment to begin your recovery journey from disordered eating to living a rich and meaningful life.